 With the nice weather finally upon us, the urge to grab your hiking tent and all your camping gear to head out into a great outdoor adventure is getting harder to resist.
 The only remaining question is – where to go?
 Here is our selection of the five best camping spots on the Texas Coast.

-All you have to do is choose the destination that is to your liking, pick up your camping equipment and accessories, and have a blast.
+All you have to do is choose the destination that is to your liking, and pick up your camping equipment and accessories with you like backpacks, jackets, fire lighting & cooking, 12 person tent if you are camping with friends and family.

 5 Best Camping Spots on the Texas Coast